Club: Colo-Colo | Opening: 1975 | Capacity: 47,000 seats

 Bus 102, 107, and 108 connect the stadium with destinations in the west of Santiago.

-Bus 103 and 177 can be used to travel from Estadio Nacional to Estadio Monumental (or vice versa).
-Both lines also pass through the Providencia area (on Pedro de Valdivia).
+Bus 103 can be used to travel from Estadio Nacional to Estadio Monumental (or vice versa).
+It also passes through the Providencia area (on Pedro de Valdivia).

 Address: Av.
 Marathon 5300, Macul, Santiago de Chile

-Tickets for Colo-Colo matches can generally be bought at the ticket windows of the stadium from a few days before the match.
-At times tickets can also be bought online through Feriaticket, or through any of Feriaticket’s sales outlets.
+Tickets for Colo-Colo matches can generally be bought online through Puntoticket, or at the ticket windows of the stadium from a few days before the match.

-Tickets are not always available at the stadium on the day of the match (or right before the match), and it may therefore be wise to buy in pre-sale.
+Tickets are not always available at the stadium on the day of the match (or right before the match), and it may therefore be wise to buy in advance.

-Prices depend on the opponent, but typically range from CH$ 6,000 for a seat behind the goal to CH$ 19,000 for a central seat at the main stand.
-Tickets are CH$ 1,000 cheaper in pre-sale.
+Prices depend on the opponent, but typically range from CH$ 6,000 for a seat behind the goal to CH$ 25,000 for a central seat at the main stand.

 Colocolo.cl – Official website of Colo-Colo.